QuestNetwork/quest-os-js/README.md

 Main strategy is to create a Quest Network / IPFS / Ethereum interface that even kids can easily understand.

-Check out our [Quest Messenger](https://github.com/QuestNetwork/quest-messenger-js) and the [Awesome Quest Network](https://github.com/QuestNetwork/awesome) list for more examples.
+Check out our [QD Messages Module](https://github.com/QuestNetwork/qd-messages-ts) and the [Awesome Quest Network](https://github.com/QuestNetwork/awesome) list for more examples.

 ## Security